andersloren/andersloren/README.md

 👋 My name is Anders, I am a Java and React enthusiast from Sweden.

-<tangent> Just wrapping up my bachelor’s in industrial economics at the University of Borås.
-Can’t wait to have that degree in my hands by Q1 2025! </tangent>
+<div style="background-color:green> Just wrapping up my bachelor’s in industrial economics at the University of Borås.
+Can’t wait to have that degree in my hands by Q1 2025! </div>